-2019 is the 10th anniversary of the legislation which created the Telecommunications Commission and gave it national responsibility for administering the telecommunications services sector, independently of the Government.
+2019 was the tenth anniversary of the legislation which created the Telecommunications Commission and gave it national responsibility for administering the telecommunications services sector, independently of the Government.

 The most significant event in 2019 was the completion of the long-anticipated Coral Sea submarine cable (CS2) to Sydney.
 Completed at the same time, the Solomon Islands Domestic Network (SIDN) submarine cable links the international cable to each of Auki in Malaita Province, Noro in Western Province and Taro in Choiseul Province.
 This will ensure that key Provincial Centres can benefit fully from the new International cable system and support the advancement of domestic telecommunications in the Solomon Islands.

 The Commission is taking a lead role in the establishment of a Solomon Islands internet exchange peering point (SIIXP) that complements the submarine cable and allows local content caching that will improve the quality of service for Solomon Islanders.

 The Commission welcomes the positive response by all service providers to the SIIXP.